Introduction

 Explain the process of how the early church came to regard the Bible we know today as the canon of divinely inspired writings?

 First, Jesus came to earth as the revelation from God.
 (John 1:1) He taught the people everything that His Father had given Him to teach.
 When Jesus came to the end of His ministry, He handed off His mission to His disciples.
 The disciples carried on where Jesus left off and continued to teach and preach about the kingdom of God.
-Because the teaching of Jesus was handed off from one person to another, it came to be called “tradition.”
+Because the teaching of Jesus was handed down from one person to another, it came to be called “tradition.”
 Paul warns the Thessalonian believers to keep away from anyone who leads an unruly life and does not live according to the tradition which you received from us.
 (2 Thessalonians 3:6) Tschackert writes;

 Primitive Christians received the apostolic message by word of mouth as well as by pen and passed it on orally from generation to generation by public preaching and catechetical instruction.
 Naturally, therefore, they considered and called the entire and complete message “tradition” (traditio from tradere, “to hand on”) regardless of the form in which it was delivered or preserved.